apiratorjs/locking/README.md

 - **Semaphore**
-    - A semaphore manages access to a resource by keeping track of a certain number of “permits.”
+    - A semaphore manages access to a resource by keeping track of a certain number of "permits."
 A task must acquire a permit before it can proceed, and releases a permit when finished.
     - Semaphores allow multiple concurrent holders (up to a limit), rather than just one.
     - Real-life analogy: A parking garage with a limited number of parking spots.
 Each car must find an available spot (